bridgecrewio/checkov/README.md

 ## Contributing

-Contribution is welcomed!
+Contribution is Welcomed!

 Start by reviewing the [contribution guidelines](CONTRIBUTING.md).
 After that, take a look at a [good first issue](https://github.com/bridgecrewio/checkov/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).

-Looking to contribute new checks?
+Looking to contribute to new checks?
 Learn how to write a new check (AKA policy) [here](docs/6.Contribution/Contribution%20Overview.md).

 ## Disclaimer
 `checkov` does not save, publish or share with anyone any identifiable customer information.